graphql/graphql-spec/spec/Section 4 -- Introspection.md

 - `defaultValue` may return a String encoding (using the GraphQL language) of the default value used by this input value in the condition a value is not provided at runtime.
 If this input value has no default value, returns {null}.
+- `isDeprecated` returns {true} if this field or argument should no longer be used, otherwise {false}.
+- `deprecationReason` optionally provides a reason why this input field or argument is deprecated.

 ### The \_\_EnumValue Type